Advertiser Disclosure

 1. Magnolia Bakery

-Magnolia Bakery has been serving up legendary cupcakes for as long as we can remember, but they really hit the jackpot with the banana bread pudding.
-The classic banana flavor never disappoints, and if you’re feeling adventurous you can try out their chocolate bread pudding or rotating flavors of cupcakes.
+Magnolia Bakery has been serving legendary cupcakes for as long as we can remember, but they really hit the jackpot with the banana bread pudding.
+The classic banana flavor never disappoints, and if you’re feeling adventurous, you can try out their chocolate bread pudding or rotating cupcake flavors.

 Visit: There are 6 locations in NYC; see their website for locations and hours.